beacon-biosignals/StableHashTraits.jl/README.md

 ### In 1.3

-This release includes a new hash version 4 that has breaking API changes, documeted above.
-The prior API is deprecated.
+This release includes a new hash version 4 that has breaking API changes relative to earlier versions, documented above.
+The prior API is deprecated, however remains the default to avoid breaking users's code.
 In version 2 of StableHashTraits, which will be released in relatively short order, only hash version 4 will be available.

 ### In 1.2